 • Make explicit connections between STEM knowledges when teaching other learning areas, and vice versa, for example, ‘Remember when we worked on procedural texts in English and you had to break down the process into specific steps?
 That’s a similar type of thinking we use when we’re developing algorithms in Design Technologies.'

-• Reflect on on productive struggle in another learning area and compare the experience to students’ STEM challenges, for example, ‘Amara, you couldn’t do a cartwheel at the beginning of the year, but now you can.
+• Reflect on productive struggle in another learning area and compare the experience to students’ STEM challenges, for example, ‘Amara, you couldn’t do a cartwheel at the beginning of the year, but now you can.
 How were you able to develop that skill?’

 • Leverage students’ strengths in other learning areas to build their STEM dispositions and skills, for example, ‘Luisa, the way you thought about the text from each character’s perspective yesterday was so insightful.
 As you design your solution, I wonder if you can use that same empathy to think about different users’ needs?’